folkengine/smartcitiesdata-wiki/Run.md

       * For Description type 'City of Columbus'
       * For Data JSON URL type 'https://opendata.columbus.gov/data.json'
       * Click 'Save'
+      * You should see a dialog box that says 'Published successfully'
+      * Click 'RETURN HOME'
+      * You should now see your organization in the list of organizations
+      * Click the Home icon on the top left corner
-    * Once you're done creating an organization you can create a dataset for that organization On the datasets page click 'ADD DATASET'
+    * Once you're done creating an organization you can create a dataset for that organization:
+      * Click 'ADD DATASET'
       * Type '2019 COTA Stop Ridership Ranking' For Dataset Title
       * Pick '09/14/2020' for Last Updated
       * Data Name should be '2019_cota_stop_ridership_ranking'